3_Drawing Shapes

 def update(self):

-# the same shader program renders both shapes
+# the same shader program can render both shapes

 GL.glUseProgram(self.program_ref)